open-telemetry/opentelemetry-go/exporters/otlp/README.md

 Disables client transport security for the exporter's gRPC connection just like [`grpc.WithInsecure()`](https://pkg.go.dev/google.golang.org/grpc#WithInsecure) does.
 By default, client security is required unless `WithInsecure` is used.

-### `WithAddress(addr string)`
+### `WithEndpoint(endpoint string)`

-Sets the address that the exporter will connect to the collector on.
+Sets the endpoint that the exporter will connect to the collector on.
-The default address the exporter connects to is `localhost:55680`.
+By default the exporter connects to `localhost:55680`.

 ### `WithReconnectionPeriod(rp time.Duration)`